Kothar-wa-Khasis: Names

+Related terms

-The name Kothar is derived from the root *kšr, “to be skilled” or “to achieve”, attested in both West Semitic languages and Akkadian.
-It has been argued that an early form of this theonym, dKa-ša-lu, is already attested in texts from Ebla, which would indicate he was already worshiped in ancient Syria in the late third millennium BCE.
-However, according to Alfonso Archi Kothar is absent from Eblaite texts, and the similarly named deity mentioned in them is more likely to correspond to dGa-ša-ru known from Emar.
-The name of the Kotharat, a group of midwifery goddesses known from Emar, Mari and Ugarit, is a cognate of Kothar’s.
-In Ugaritic a related term, mkṯr, referred to skilled work, and due to etymological parallels has been compared to the Greek descriptions of works of art as “daedalic”.
-The Akkadian cognate is the verb kašāru, “to repair, to achieve”.
+The name of the Kotharat, a group of midwifery goddesses known from Emar, Mari and Ugarit, is a cognate of Kothar's.

+In Ugaritic a related term, mkṯr, referred to skilled work, and due to etymological parallels has been compared to later Greek descriptions of works of art as "daedalic".
+The Akkadian cognate is the verb kašāru, "to repair, to achieve".
 A connection between the name and Quranic Al-Kawthar (Surah 108) has also been proposed.
-It has been proposed that the second element of the full name, Khasis, might have been a reflection of an Akkadian epithet of Ea, ḫasīs (“wise”) which he assumes reached Ugarit through Hurrian mediation and after being applied to an analogous local deity came to refer primarily to manual dexterity.
-A further attested name of Kothar is Hayyānu (hyn), which is interpreted either as a derivative of the Hurrian form of the theonym Ea, or as a cognate of Arabic hayyinun, “easy”, possibly to be translated as “skillful”.
+It has been proposed that the second element of the full name, Khasis, might have been a reflection of an Akkadian epithet of Ea, ḫasīs ("wise") which might have reached Ugarit through Hurrian mediation and after being applied to an analogous local deity came to refer primarily to manual dexterity.
+A further attested name of Kothar is Hayyānu (hyn), which is interpreted either as a derivative of the Hurrian form of the theonym Ea, or as a cognate of Arabic hayyinun, "easy", possibly to be translated as "skillful" in this context.

-Due to the assumption that the Ugaritic god Illish was understood as a carpenter deity in the past he was sometimes interpreted as an alternate name or attendant of Kothar-wa-Lhasis, as originally argued by Jean Nougayrol.
-However, today this translation is regarded as incorrect, and it is assumed he functioned as a divine herald instead.
-Both words were written as ngr in the Ugaritic.
+The Ugaritic god Illish (Ilish) was a carpenter deity.
+In the past he was sometimes interpreted as an alternate name or attendant of Kothar-wa-Khasis, as originally argued by Jean Nougayrol.
+Today some scholars regard this translation as incorrect, and assume he was a distinct figure who functioned as a divine herald.
+Both words were written as ngr in the Ugaritic script.

+However, other scholars still regard Ilish as a carpenter deity, being independent although similar to Kothar.
+Ilish also has wives who are also carpenter deities.
+In this, there are parallels with Kothar who seems to have kotharat as female attendants.